Suomen huippumalli haussa season 1: Speed And Dangerous Situations (Vauhtia Ja Vaarallisia Tilanteita)

-The photoshoot for the episode was sporty: the girls were asked to pose for a catalogue while seated on a mountain bike suspended in the air on wires.
-Many girls struggled with the challenge, most of all Ana, whose fear of heights showed clearly in her pictures and caused her to burst into tears after her shoot was over.
+The photoshoot for the episode was sporty.
+The girls were asked to pose for a catalog while seated on a mountain bike suspended in the air by wires.
 At judging, Darina and Daniela gained the most positive feedback for their pictures.
-The bottom two were Mari and Manon, and when Manon added fuel to the fire of the boredom visible in her pictures by saying she didn't want to be a top model even if the occasional photo shoot was fun, she was sent home by the judges much to her own relief.
+The bottom two were Mari and Manon.
+Manon was sent home after stating she didn't want to be a top model.